akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ![Edit a product export profile](../img/Exports_EditContent.png)

-`Structure Filters`: this part allows you to define the structure of the exported file, namely its columns: you will have to specify a channel and one or more locales to export (required fields).
+`Filter the data`: this part allows you to define the data of the exported file, namely its columns: you will have to specify a channel and one or more locales to export (required fields).
 The last field `Attributes` will allow you to select the attributes to be used as file columns.

-`Data Filters`: this part allows you to filter your data on several product and system information such as the family, category, status, completeness or even insert a list of identifiers, you can also add new attributes to use them to filter your data.
+`Filter the products`: this part allows you to filter your products on several product and system attributes such as the family, category, status, completeness or even insert a list of identifiers, you can also add new attributes to use them to filter your products.

-## Use the structure filters
+## Filter the data

 ### Select a channel